 10. PLAN SMART

 Unfortunately, when it comes to preparing for a baby, age is not just a number.
 Research has shown that from 30 to 37 years of age, there is a gradual decline in fertility; from 37 to 40, a sharp decline; and thereafter until menopause, it is a steep drop to the bottom.

 So, make sure you plan smartly for a baby, giving your body adequate time to prepare and work on conceiving, before biology catches up with it, and reduce the quality and quantity of the stash of eggs in your ovaries.

-11. SEEK PROFESSIONAL HELP
+11. SEEK PROFESSIONAL HELP FOR PREGNANCY

 If you are free from any underlying medical conditions, and have been enjoying unprotected sex for a year, paying particular attention to the fertile window, and are still having a hard time getting pregnant, then you need to seek the help of your gynecologist or a fertility specialist.